edwardgoldring/website/content/home/projects.md

 +++
 *Purges: A Dictator's Fight to Survive* (book manuscript)

+"The Effects of Elite Purges on a Dictator's Popular Approval: An Online Survey Experiment in Egypt and Vietnam"

 "Brothers in Arms No Longer: Who Do Regime Change Coup-Entry Dictators Purge?" (with Austin S. Matthews)

-*The Consolidation of Kim Jong Un* (book manuscript, with Peter Ward)
+*North Korea's Succession from Kim Jong Il to Kim Jong Un: Empowering the Leader and Elite Regeneration* (book manuscript, with Peter Ward)

-"Keeping Up With the Kims: Elite Management Before Autocratic Leader Succession" (with Peter Ward)
+"Elite Management Before Autocratic Leader Succession: Evidence from North Korea" (with Peter Ward)

 "Do We Have a Deal?
 Inferring Closed Autocracies' Intentions Through Sentiment Analysis of Propaganda" (with Ji Yeon (Jean) Hong)